Zainab Bangura: Early activism

 Bangura became a social activist during the difficult period when Sierra Leone was ruled by the NPRC military junta.
 She began with consciousness-raising efforts among urban market women, reminding her followers that her own mother was a market woman.
-In 1995, she and lawyer Yasmin Jusu-Sheriff founded Women Organized for a Morally Enlightened Nation (W.O.M.E.N.), a non-partisan women's rights group in Sierra Leone.
-She co-founded the Campaign for Good Governance (CGG).
-Then, using CGG as her platform, she campaigned for the holding of national elections that finally drove the NPRC from power in 1996 and restored democratic government.
+In 1995, she and lawyer Yasmin Jusu-Sheriff founded Women Organized for a Morally Enlightened Nation (W.O.M.E.N.).
+She campaigned for the holding of national elections that finally drove the NPRC from power in 1996 and restored democratic government after almost 3 decades.
 This was Sierra Leone's first democratic election in 25 years, and the Sierra Leonean media and the general public attributed that success largely to her efforts.
+She co-founded the Campaign for Good Governance(CGG) for the consolidation of the democratic governance after the election of 1996, building of democratic institutions, monitoring, documenting and reporting on the human rights violation committed during the war and the promotion of the empowerment of women.

 During Sierra Leone's civil war (1991–2002) Bangura spoke out forcefully against the atrocities committed against the civilian population by the Revolutionary United Front (RUF) and was targeted for assassination several times by that group.
 She also spoke against the corruption in the civilian government of President Ahmad Tejan Kabbah and the atrocities committed against civilians by government soldiers.
-In June 1997, as fighting engulfed the country, Bangura fled on a fishing boat to neighboring Guinea.
+In June 1997, as fighting engulfed the country, Bangura fled on a fishing boat to neighbouring Guinea.

 Political career

 In the 2002 elections, Bangura ran against Kabbah for the presidency of Sierra Leone, departing for the first time from her accustomed role as a non-partisan civil society activist.
 She won less than one percent of the vote, and her Movement for Progress (MOP) party failed to gain any seats in Sierra Leone's parliament.
 Bangura claimed that her party's low vote count resulted from corruption in the voting system.

-After the 2002 elections Bangura founded the National Accountability Group (NAG) whose mission was to fight against official corruption and to promote transparency and accountability in government.
+After the 2002 elections Bangura founded the National Accountability Group (NAG) which later became Transparency International Sierra Leone (TISL), whose mission was to fight against official corruption and to promote transparency and accountability in government.
 In 2006 she left Sierra Leone for neighbouring Liberia where she was appointed Director of the Civil Affairs Office in the United Nations Mission in Liberia (UNMIL) and given responsibility for the reconstruction of 16 Liberian ministries and 30 government agencies following that country's devastating civil war.

 Bangura returned to Sierra Leone in 2007 after Ernest Bai Koroma won the presidency in a hard-fought national election and was named foreign minister shortly thereafter.
 At the time, many Sierra Leoneans believed that the new president elevated this well known critic of government to such a high position to demonstrate his good faith in promising reform.

-As a devoted Muslim, Bangura took time off politics in 2009 to travel to the Holy city of Mecca in Saudi Arabia to participate in the 2009 Hajj pilgrimage ceremony.
+As a devoted Muslim, Bangura took time off politics in 2009 to travel to the Holy city of Mecca in Saudi Arabia to participate in her first Hajj in 2009 Hajj pilgrimage ceremony.